FrancescoBurchielli/fixmycity_original/README.md

 9. User get points based on number of issues reported
 10. User achieves a certain status (scout / knight / legend / hero) as they colllect points
 11. User / Super-user can benefit from "hottest issues" page, where issues are ranked based on their urgency (number of upvotes)
-12. User can see his own reported issues as part of his profile info, listed in chronological order
+12. User can see their own reported issues as part of their profile info, listed in chronological order
 13. User can filter on the map for a specific issue category

 ## Known issues